10 Best Beaches in Corfu, Greece

 The west side also has stunning rock formations coming out of the water at most beaches — very picturesque!

 If you haven’t yet booked accommodations, visit my post about where to stay in Corfu.
-It will guide you through the best areas to stay, which ones have the best beaches in Corfu, and links to some of the most highly-rated apartments and hotels.
+It will guide you through the best areas to stay, which ones have the best beaches in Corfu, and links to some of the highest-rated apartments and hotels.

 Bus Tour of the West Side of Corfu